Son of filmmaker Rob Reiner appears in court on charges he murdered parents

 “This is a devastating tragedy that has befallen the Reiner family” Jackson added.
 “There are very, very complex and serious issues that are associated with this case.
 Those need to be thoroughly, but very carefully dealt with and examined.”

-Authorities said Nick Reiner was taken into custody without incident on Sunday night, and was booked on suspicion of murder into a downtown jail, where he remains held with bond.
-According various news media reports, he had lived in a guest house on his parents' property.
+Authorities said Nick Reiner was taken into custody without incident on the night of Dec 14, and was booked on suspicion of murder into a downtown jail, where he remains held with bond.
+According various news media reports, he had lived in a guest house on his parents’ property.

 If convicted as charged on two counts of first degree murder, he would face life in prison without the possibility of parole, or the death penalty.